 On January 6, 2016 Almonty acquired a 100% ownership interest in BVI from Sojitz Tungsten Resources, Inc. BVI, through its wholly-owned subsidiaries, is the 100% owner of the various rights and interests comprising the Panasqueira Mine.
-Almonty acquired 100% of the shares of BVI from Sojitz Tungsten Resources, Inc. for €1.00.
-In connection therewith, Almonty acquired and purchased €12,260 in aggregate principal amount of debt owed by Sojitz Beralt Tin & Wolfram (Portugal), S.A. (now Beralt Tin and Wolfram (Portugal) S.A.), a wholly-owned subsidiary of BVI, to Sojitz Corporation of Japan in exchange for a cash payment of €1,000 on closing and a promissory note issued by Almonty in the principal amount of €500, bearing interest at 4% per annum, maturing December 29, 2017.
+Almonty acquired 100% of the shares of BVI from Sojitz Tungsten Resources, Inc. for $\notin 1.00$.
+In connection therewith, Almonty acquired and purchased $\notin 12,260$ in aggregate principal amount of debt owed by Sojitz Beralt Tin & Wolfram (Portugal), S.A. (now Beralt Tin and Wolfram (Portugal) S.A.), a wholly-owned subsidiary of BVI, to Sojitz Corporation of Japan in exchange for a cash payment of $\notin 1,000$ on closing and a promissory note issued by Almonty in the principal amount of $\notin 500$, bearing interest at 4% per annum, maturing December 29, 2017.
+The Panasqueira tungsten mine has been in production since 1896, and is located approximately 260 kilometres northeast of Lisbon, Portugal. the Company has determined that the operations of BVI represent a business, and as such, the acquisition has been accounted for as a business combination.